dife-bioinformatics/metaKEGG/README.md

 1. Install an [Anaconda Distribution](https://docs.anaconda.com/free/anaconda/install/) or [Miniconda](https://docs.anaconda.com/free/miniconda/miniconda-other-installer-links/)

-2. Create a new conda environment to install metaKEGG in.
+2. Create a new conda environment to install metaKEGG in

 Example using python 3.9.
-The pakcage was tested with this version.
-Later version should work but there is no guarantee.
+The pakcage was tested with this version, and is stable until 3.11.
+Later versions should work but there is no guarantee.

 ```
 conda create -n metaKEGG_env python=3.9